 Radiology equipment is some of the most expensive investments a practice, clinic, hospital or healthcare facility can make.
 It’s expensive to purchase and install—and then there’s the required preventative maintenance, on top of that.
 Of course, preventative maintenance is designed to prevent the need of costly breakdowns that can affect your revenue flow.
-Now, there’s also a call by the World Health Organization Decontamination1for additional policies and approaches for decontamination of radiology equipment, and the protection of radiology personnel.
+Now, there’s also a call by the World Health Organization for additional policies and approaches for decontamination of radiology equipment, and the protection of radiology personnel.

 The call is in response to the current Ebola virus disease outbreak, but healthcare professionals and facilities would be wise to establish these standards as a standard course of action.
 A new study has found that the virus can live on surfaces in hospitals for nearly two weeks, including stainless steel, plastic and Tyvek, a material used in Ebola suits.
 As a result, this poses three areas of concern to radiology departments: protection of radiology staff, protecting and decontamination of imaging equipment like CT, MRI and ultrasonography and imaging of recovered patients after discharge.